ArtGateOne/ma2apcmini/README.md

 !!!
 Program not work with old ma2onpc

 !!
-Program not work - if any executor have more then 1 row ! (thx Philipp Darpe) (only old vesrion and v2)
+Program not work - if any executor have more then 1 row ! (thx Philipp Darpe) (only old apc mini vesrion)

-!
-Only v3 version can work with 1-5 row executors ! (add 4.3.2025)

-V3 add control page command

-//config

-wing = 1; //set wing 1, 2, or 3

-pageselect = 1; //set page select mode - 0-off, 1-only exec buttons , 2-exec buttons and faders

-control_onpc_page = 1; // change pages onpc 0=off, 1=on

-midi_in = "APC mini mk2"; //set correct midi in device name

-midi_out = "APC mini mk2"; //set correct midi out device name

-brightness = 6; //led brightness 0-6 (work in autocolor = 0)

-darkmode = 0; //new color mode 1 - ON , 0 - OFF (work in autocolor = 0)

-autocolor = 2; //xecutors color from apperance - 0 = off, 1 = ON, 2 = ON (full color from apperance - no brighness)

-blink = 0; //no color Executor blink 1=on, 0=off (work in autocolor = 0)

 v.1.7.x
 When the code starts, the Akai displays the active mode in a graphical form.
-Color v3 code received the wing=3 mode in a slightly modified form.
+Mk2 code received the wing=3 mode in a slightly modified form.
 In this mode, all faders 1–9 are supported.

 The buttons above them control the executor assigned to each fader (the last fader acts as a shift button and does not have LED feedback).